-Advisor: Dr. Chris Paine, (269) 927-8607, paine@lakemichigancollege.edu
+Dr. Chris Paine, (269) 927-8607, paine@lakemichigancollege.edu Advisor:

-Degree RequirementsCredit nou sS
+Degree RequirementsCredit H lours

 General Education Requirements

-English 101, English Composition .
-3
+English 101, English Composition 3

 English 102, English Composition, or

-Communication 101, Introduction to Public Speaking .
-3
+Communication 101, Introduction to Public Speaking

+Humanities/Fine Arts

+Mathematics

+Natural Sciences 8

+Physical Education 200, Healthful Living, or

+Physical Education 212, Health and Fitness, or Physical Education 214, Personal Health 1

 Political Science 101, National Government, or

 Political Science 102, State Governments, or

-History 201, American History, or
+History 201, American History to 1865, or

-History 202, American History .
-3
+History 202, American History 1865 to Present 3

-Physical Education 200, Healthful Living, or

-Physical Education 212, Health and Fitness, or

-Physical Education 214, Personal Health

-Social Sciences .
-3
+Social Sciences 3

-Mathematics .
-3

-Natural Sciences .
-8

-Humanities/ Fine Arts .6

 Major Requirements

-Requires at least one additional course in HIST .
-3
+Requires at least one additional course in HIST 3

-General Electives 27
+General Electives 2/

 The following History classes are offered at LMC:

-History 101, History of Western Civilization I .
-4
+History 101, History of Western Civilization 4

-History 102, History of Western Civilization II
+History 102, History of Western Civilization

-History 201, American History
+History 201, American History to 1865

-History 202, American History
+History 202, American History 1865 to Present

 History 204, Modern East Asia

-History 205, African American History
+History 205, African American History 3

 History 209, Women in the Western World

-History 210.
-The Civil War and Reconstruction
+History120, The Civil War and Reconstruction 3

-Please see catalog for courses that have Honors equivalents and meet MTA transfer guidelines.
+Please see catalog for courses that have Honors equivalents and meet Michigan Transfer Agreement (MTA) transfer guidelines.
 Completion of the MTA requires 30 credits of coursework in the 5 MTA distribution areas.

-History is a branch of knowledge that records and explains past events.
+About the Area of StudyHistory is a branch of knowledge that records and explains past events.
 If you plan to obtain a bachelor's degree in History, you may complete the first two years of your studies at Lake Michigan College.
 All of the History courses are transferable to other Michigan colleges as well as other four-year colleges and universities.

-History majors find employment in areas such as teaching, library/archival fields, and government service.
+History majors find employment in areas such as teaching, library/archival fields and government service.
 Along with Political Science, a bachelor's degree in History is regarded as a stepping stone to law school.
 Students are strongly urged to complete two semesters of German, French, or Spanish.
 Consult a faculty advisor for specific guidance.
-There is a 61-credit degree requirement needed for graduation.
+There is a 60-credit degree requirement needed for graduation.